 (Session expired notice)

-WordPress also warns you if the backup of the post you are currently looking at is not the same as the version you see in the editor and gives you the opportunity to restore the autosaved backup.
+WordPress also warns you if the backup of the post you are working on is different from the version showing in the editor and gives you the opportunity to restore the autosaved backup version.

 Content Recovery – Loss Of Internet Connection